thechelsuk/uk.thechels/_pages/about.md

 An experienced Engineering leader with a passion for people development, building teams using agile methodologies, and focusing on flow and delivery.
 A broad history of working with various programming languages.
 Has led multiple teams in fast-paced environments, implementing agile approaches and reducing cycle times significantly.
 Has a track record of increasing team morale and motivation, recruitment, and introducing new ways of working.
 Has also developed strategies, technical roadmaps, architectural reviews, personal development frameworks, and addressing technical debt.

-Regularly attends local meetups to extend knowledge and contribute to the development community, furthermore worked on various side projects, including creating and managing a football statistics website and a Security News feed.

 Holds an HND in Business Information Systems and an HNC in Business Information Technology in Computing from Solent University.
+Was one of two people in his year to study French and Spanish at GCSE.

 You can see my [curriculum vitae](/cv) and my [operating manual](/manual).